Skip to content

 Find the full printable recipe with specific measurements below.

-• Noodles: Ziti noodles are the classic noodles to use, however, you could substitute other types of pasta like rigatoni or penne as well.
+• Noodles: Ziti noodles are the classic noodles to use, however, you could substitute other types of pasta shapes like rigatoni or penne as well.

 • Tomato-based products: We add in a can of diced tomatoes, as well as a 26-ounce jar of spaghetti sauce or marinara sauce.